Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Proofs of Statements in the Main Text

-\begin{proof} We recall the notation $P_k$ for the permutation group on $k$ elements.
+where the sum runs on all permutation cycles. \end{mainitem} \begin{proof} We recall the notation $P_k$ for the permutation group on $k$ elements.
 The first step is noting that if $\SM[\child]$ is centralized with center $m^*$, then for each permutation $\pi\in P_{k}$ with nonzero contribution, i.e. such that $\prod_{m=1}^{k} \SM[\child]_{m, \pi(m)}\neq 0,$ we get that there exists exactly one permutation cycle $C_\pi$ with $\pi=C_\pi$, i.e., any permutation with nonzero contribution is a single-cycle permutation.
 To confirm this, assume indirectly that there exists a permutation $\pi$ with nonzero contribution and such that $\pi=C_1\cdot...\cdot C_i$, with $i\ge2$.
-In particular, $C_1$ and $C_2$ have disjoint support and thus $C(m^*)\neq m^*$ cannot hold for both $C_1$ and $C_2$, which leads to contradiction with the definition of centralized autocatalysis.
+In particular, $C_1$ and $C_2$ have disjoint support and thus $C(m^*)\neq m^*$ cannot hold for both $C_1$ and $C_2$, which leads to a contradiction with the definition of centralized autocatalysis.
 The second step is just computing

 where the numerator is expanded via the Leibniz formula.

 \end{proof}